Wisconsin expands eligibility for monkeypox vaccine

 - People who attended an event or venue where there was known monkeypox exposure.

-- Gay, bisexual, trans, and any other men who have sex with men, who have had multiple sexual partners in the past 14 days.
+- Gay men, bisexual men, trans men and women, any men who have sex with men, and gender non-conforming/non-binary people who have had multiple sexual partners in the last 14 days.

 Copyright 2022 WBAY.
 All rights reserved.